gisselacornejocastellano/R_NLP-Cavero/README.md

-# Text Mining and Sentiment Analysis of Alejandro Cavero's twitter account
+# Natural Language Processing of Alejandro Cavero's twitter account

+Individual assignment for the _Intermediate R_ diploma course at PUCP.